matteo65/zci65/README.md

 Point 1 can be verified with statistical analyses; point 2 by measuring the times and comparing them with benchmark values, while point 3 can only be verified by an independent cryptographic analysis and therefore I invite the researchers to consider zci65 and confirm or deny this feature!

-### Entropy of output
+### Entropy of encryption
-This tool provides visible feedback on the entropy level of a sequence of bytes.
+This tool provides visible feedback on the entropy of the zci65 encryped stream

 |Input/Output|Byte Map|
 |:---|:---:|